pdelfino/nyxt-config/README.md

 I am still new to the Nyxt universe.
 Thus, I am tacking a minimalistically approach.
 The out-of-box configuration is already pretty good.

 In my case, I was missing two things: google search as an option and *some* keybindings from Emacs.
-I could have migrated to the Emacs or Vim mode (I actually did for awhile_.
+I could have migrated to the Emacs or Vim mode (I actually did for awhile.
 But I would rather stay in the default mode changing just what I was missing.

 ## Do you recommend other configuration files?